realnits/ansiblesec/SECURITY.md

 **Please DO NOT report security vulnerabilities through public GitHub issues.**

-Instead, please send an email to security@example.com with:
+Instead, please report them via GitHub's Security Advisories or create an issue with the label "security":

 1. **Description** of the vulnerability
 2. **Steps to reproduce** the issue